 Sweet, delicious prickly pear (cactus pear) are round to oval fruits obtained from the cactus plants.
 Although several hundred cultivar types of cactus grow in their natural habitat, particularly in arid and dry lands, edible fruits are usually gathered from commercially grown Opuntia ficus-indica species.

 Some of the common names are cactus fruit, barbary fig, tuna cactus, etc.

 |Prickly pears.
 Note Red and yellow varieties.|

 Cacti are evergreen, modified stem plants.
 They are thought to have originated in the deserts of Mexico, where they readily grow under semi-arid and desert climates.
 Cactus leaves are actually flat, oval, and pad-like stems (nopales) gathered for edible pads and as animal fodder.

 During the spring, attractive blooms appear in red, white, or purple along the edge of pads (cladodes), which subsequently develop into pear-shaped delicious fruits.
 Each fruit is a berry that measures about 5 cm in diameter and weighs about 100-150 grams.
 Their outer rind is marked by nodules containing fine spines (glochids), and hence they are known as prickly pears.

 Inside, the fruit features pink, yellow, or off-white flesh and tiny edible seeds interspersed all over the fruit as in pitahaya.
 The flavor is described as juicy, fairly sweet, and pleasantly scented.

 Prickly pears are closely related to another cactus produce, dragon fruit.
 Fresh cactus pear is low in energy, carrying just about 41 calories per 100 g.
-Nonetheless, it holds many health-benefting antioxidants, minerals, vitamins, and fiber.
+Nonetheless, it holds many health-benefiting antioxidants, minerals, vitamins, and fiber.

 Its deep red, juicy pulp contains ample amounts of betalain (betacyanin and betaxanthin) pigment anti-oxidants.
 These substances help the human body fight against inflammation, cancers, and aging.
 These pigments are also found in beets, chard, amaranth, and some mushrooms.

 Tuna cactus flesh contains a good amount of dietary fiber.
 This roughage binds to cancer-causing toxins and chemicals in the colon thereby protecting its mucosa from inflammatory bowel disease (IBD), cancers, and diverticulitis.
 Also, it helps reduce fat absorption and blood LDL-cholesterol levels.